BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## 📜 History

+### February 11, 2024

+- ✅ Upload small subset of FaB Card data for testing.
+Uploaded cards for the Uzuri list I use since I play that and often run into translations needs.

 ### February 5, 2024

 - ✅ Made sample card data json with formatted card text that should be parsable using Markdown.